Squidtyper/Cub3D/README.md

 map and are up to you to handle.
 You must be able to parse any kind of map, as long as it respects the rules of the map
-- Each element (except the map) firsts information is the type identifier (composed by one or two character(s)), followed by all specific informations for each object in a strict order such as :
+- Each element (except the map) firsts information is the type identifier (composed by one or two character(s)), followed by all specific informations for each object in a strict order such as:
 <details>
-             <summary>config:</summary>
+             <summary>config</summary>
 ∗ *North texture:*<br>
 NO ./path_to_the_north_texture<br>
 · identifier: NO<br>